Berthold (patriarch of Aquileia): Ghibelline prelate

 Berthold secured his position being a loyal supporter of the Hohenstaufen emperor Frederick II against the Italian cities of the Lombard League.
 He attended the papal coronation of Frederick II with the escort of 2,000 knights in Rome in November 1220.
 Berthold escorted the emperor to the Holy Land in the Sixth Crusade (1228–1229).
 He took part in the re-consecration of the Church of the Holy Sepulchre in Jerusalem in 1229.
 German historian Edmund von Oefele argued during the fierce conflict between the emperor and Pope Gregory IX, his loyalty to Frederick earned him a papal excommunication in 1229, which nevertheless was revoked two years later upon the intercession by King Andrew II of Hungary (other historians have differing views on the cause of excommunication, see below).
-As representative of the emperor, Berthold acted as one of the testimonies of the Treaty of San Germano in July 1230.
+As representative of the emperor, Berthold acted as one of the testimonies of the Treaty of San Germano in July 1230, where Frederick and Pope Gregory IX concluded peace.
 He also attended the imperial diet at Ravenna and hosted another one in Cividale in 1231–1232.
 Berthold hosted the negotiations between Frederick II and his rebellious son Henry (VII) in the spring of 1232.
+When Frederick II, Duke of Austria invaded the Kingdom of Bohemia in 1233, Berthold joined his army alongside his brothers and other imperial lords.
 Following the defeat of Henry, Frederick II entrusted Berthold to transport his captured son to Rocca San Felice in Apulia in 1235.
 After Emperor Frederick ostracized Frederick II, Duke of Austria from his realm due to his involvement in Henry's rebellion, brothers Berthold and Ekbert invaded the Duchy of Styria in 1236.
 They captured their own niece Agnes, Frederick's wife during the siege of Riegersburg Castle.
 Berthold was present in Vienna in early 1237, when the emperor obtained the title of King of the Romans for his 9-year-old son Conrad.
 In 1238 Agnes is found together with her uncle Berthold on the occasion of the colonization of the Michelstetten monastery in Carniola by Dominican nuns from Vienna (later Berthold mediated the wedding between Agnes and her second husband Ulrich of Sponheim).